gusprojects008/MapasMentais/markdowns/english.md

 Regular verbs are verb that follow a pattern to fit a specific tense or mood, using prefixes to follow the pattern, for example: using "ed" to indicate that the verb is in the past tense, such as: worked, played, opened, etc...
 Note that all verbs (work, play, open) use the "ed" at the end to indicate that they are in past tense.

-However, irregular verbs have heir own form to indicate the tense (past, present, futere, etc...) or mood, for example:
+However, irregular verbs have heir own form to indicate the tense (past, present, future, etc...) or mood, for example:
 | Verb base (simple present) | Past simple | Past participle |
 |----------------------------|-------------|-----------------|
 | Go                         | Went (foi)  | gone (ido)      |